carloborromeo724/Data-Analytics-Portfolio/README.md

 ## Projects

 ### 1. [Layoffs 2022 Data Cleaning (SQL)](./1_Data_Cleaning_SQL)
 Takes a messy real world dataset of global tech layoffs and cleans it from scratch in MySQL.
-Covers removing duplicates with `ROW_NUMBER()` and `PARTITION BY`, standardizing inconsistent text entries, converting a text based date column into an actual date type, filling in missing values using self joins, and dropping rows with no usable information.
+Covers removing duplicates with `ROW_NUMBER()` and `PARTITION BY`, standardizing inconsistent text entries, converting a text-based date column into an actual date type, filling in missing values using self joins, and dropping rows with no usable information.
 Ends with a clean and analysis-ready table.

 **Skills demonstrated:** data cleaning, window functions, CTEs, self joins, string functions, data type conversion